What does an Addiction Counselor in Wisconsin do? What is Their Job Role?

 - High School diploma or GED

-- Minimum of 100 hours post-secondary education with specific hours of training in the following domains:
+- Minimum of 100 hours post-secondary education with specific hours in substance use disorder training in the following domains:

 - Assessment (15 hours)